Constructor

 te(ns, text) → {boolean}

-Check whether translation text/key exists
+Check whether translation text/key exists.

 | Name | Type | Description |